 I have mixed feelings on this one.
 Seljavallalaug hosts Iceland’s oldest swimming pool in an incredible scenic position sandwiched in a beautiful valley.
 The 20-minute walk to get there is also gorgeous.
 However, I cannot say the same for the changing rooms.
 So disgusting!
 With slimy floors and rotting clothes in the corner.
 There is also no differentiating between female and male changing which gets a bit awkward!

 I’d heard mixed reports about the pool itself.
 I didn’t go in as I didn’t have enough time but I’d personally be happy to swim there.
-Though I don’t think I’d be swimming with my head under the water like one guy – remember this is not your local lesiure centre with the same hygiene measures!
+Though I don’t think I’d be swimming with my head under the water like one guy – remember this is not your local leisure centre with the same hygiene measures!